drone/drone-plugin-index/content/drone-plugins/drone-docker/index.md

 : authenticates with this username

 password
-: authenticates with this password/token
+: authenticates with this password

 repo
 : repository name for the image